Stress, Anxiety, and Depression from the Workplace

 In all these industries, the level of responsibility and pressure is considerably high as they all have a direct result on the lives and livelihood of people in the scope of their employment.

 In terms of actual occupation, the categories with high rates per worker were professionals, associate professionals and technical, and those in sales and customer service, such a retail.
 The “professional” category, which usually requires a degree or similar qualification to hold, came out particularly poorly, with 2,150 cases per 100,000, and lines up with the industries mentioned above.

 Looking at the age and gender of those effected, females come out significantly poorly across all age ranges, especially so from ages 24-44.
-Whilst it wouldn’t be pertinent to try and decipher why that is, it also bears pointing out that a lot of situations involving males tend to go undocumented, mostly due to male culture.
-So a number of cases of anxiety, depression and stress in males from work might be less then they are willing to be open about.
+Whilst it wouldn’t be pertinent to try to decipher why that is, it also bears pointing out that a lot of situations involving males tend to go undocumented, mostly due to male culture.
+So a number of cases of anxiety, depression, and stress in males from work might be more than they are willing to be open about.